dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ![Example screenshot of Company Portal app, "What's next", with Continue button.](./media/ios-07-cp-enroll-1903.PNG)

-6. Safari opens the Company Portal website and prompts you to download the management profile (also referred to as a *configuration profle*).
+6. Safari opens the Company Portal website and prompts you to download the management profile.
 Tap **Allow**.

 ![Example screenshot of Safari prompt to Ignore or Allow configuration profile download.](./media/ios-09-cp-enroll-1903.PNG)